 There are a few options for you to choose from, and depending on your business model, you may start with one designation and grow, maybe needing to change into something else.

 Let’s go through the very basics of what each entails (there are many more details and intricacies, so research this thoroughly as to what your state requires).
 The below bullet points are just to give you a general idea of what you’re looking at.

-- Sole proprietor: most of us start here, as it’s the simplest.
+- Sole proprietor: most of us start here, as it’s the simplest business structure.
 There’s no formal procedure with minimal paperwork, and you can file under your own taxes.
 Personal and business assets/expenses flow back and forth.

 - General partnership: similar to the first type, personal and business assets are fluid, tax is paid at the personal level, yet there is more than one of you.
 Your assets are divided up by % of ownership.